The Health Insurance Marketplace & People with Diabetes

 How Can I Sign Up for Coverage in the Marketplace?

-Individuals can shop for and enroll in health insurance through the Marketplace from November 1, 2016 through January 31, 2017.
-The start of coverage under the plan depends on when you buy it, with January 1, 2017 as the earliest start date.
-After January 31, 2017, the annual open enrollment period will occur each fall for coverage starting the following year.
+Individuals can shop for and enroll in health insurance through the Marketplace from November 1, 2017 through December 15, 2017 for coverage starting January 1, 2018.
+After December 15, 2017, the annual open enrollment period will occur each fall for coverage starting the following year.

 Through the Marketplace you can fill out an application either online, over the phone, or in person to find out whether you are eligible for financial help paying for private health insurance, or if you're eligible for coverage under your state's Medicaid or CHIP.
 Once your eligibility is determined, you can compare plans and buy one that meets your needs.